- Distinctive styling and performance to match

 The latest generation of hatchbacks was launched in 2014, so four years down the line it was time for an extensive spruce up.

-There’s a raft of new infotainment equipment, striking new tail lamps with a Union Jack flag design, class-leading anti-dazzle adaptive headlights with Matrix high beam and even the chance to stamp your individual mark on the car by 3D printing certain parts.
+There’s a raft of new infotainment equipment, striking tail lamps with a Union Jack flag design, class-leading anti-dazzle adaptive headlights with Matrix high beam and even the chance to stamp your individual mark on the car by 3D printing certain parts.

-The MINI hatchback is available in three or five-door guise, powered by a choice of 1.5-litre diesel and 1.5 or 2.0-litre petrol engines with 6-speed manual or a new 7-speed Steptronic double-clutch automatic gearboxes.
+The MINI hatchback is available in three or five-door guise, powered by a choice of 1.5-litre diesel and 1.5 or 2.0-litre petrol engines with 6-speed manual or a 7-speed Steptronic double-clutch automatic gearboxes.
 Trim levels are One, Cooper, Cooper S, Cooper D or the fully loaded John Cooper Works which is the priciest version weighing in at £24,435 – and that’s before any optional extras have been factored in.

 On The Road